 - A coinbase transaction script MUST have length in $\{2..100\}$ bytes. - A transparent input in a non-coinbase transaction MUST NOT have a null prevout. - Every non-null prevout MUST point to a unique UTXO in either a preceding block, or a previous transaction in the same block. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
 Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - A transaction MUST NOT spend an output of the genesis block coinbase transaction.
-(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 4999999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalanceSapling MUST be in the range {-MAX_MONEY ..
-MAX_MONEY}. - TODO: Other rules inherited from Bitcoin.
+(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 4999999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalanceSapling MUST be in the range {-MAX_MONEY..
+MAX_MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST decrypt to a note plaintext, i.e. the procedure in §4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
+51 does not return ⊥, using a sequence of 32 zero bytes as the outgoing viewing key.
+(This implies that Sapling outputs of a coinbase transaction MUST have note plaintext lead byte equal to 0x01.) - TODO: Other rules inherited from Bitcoin.